simonshampoo/zkelo/README.md

 # ZK Elo

-A simple Rust program that proves that two players are fairly matched given their ELO rating without revealing what rating they are.
+A simple Rust cli tool that proves that two players are fairly matched given their ELO rating without revealing what rating they are.